Birding at Anahuac National Wildlife Refuge

 Shoveler Pond Auto-Tour Loop

 The auto-tour loop is approximately four miles long and circles around Shoveler Pond.
-Shoveler Pond can be accessed through the main entrance to Anahuac National Wildlife Refuge.
+Shoveler Pond is accessible through the main entrance to Anahuac National Wildlife Refuge.
 To get to the auto-tour loop, turn right immediately after passing the nature store and follow the road until you reach the beginning of the loop.

 Shoveler Pond provides a safe haven for numerous bird species, alligators, and the occasional river otter.
 In return, this makes it a great place for birdwatching and wildlife photography.
 From the comfort of your own vehicle, you have the opportunity to witness a great blue heron devouring a catfish or a red-winged blackbird singing harmoniously.